Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 #### IV.
 Total Orders

-The total number of orders placed.
+The total number of orders that have been placed.

 ````sql
 SELECT COUNT(DISTINCT ORDER_ID) AS TOTAL_ORDERS